tsahara/r7rs/content/basic.md

 Certain expression types are used to create new kinds of syntax and to bind syntactic keywords to those new syntaxes, while other expression types create new locations and bind variables to those locations.
-These expression types are called {\em binding constructs}.
+These expression types are called _binding constructs_.
 \mainindex{binding construct}
 Those that bind syntactic keywords are listed in section~\ref{macrosection}.
 The most fundamental of the variable binding constructs is the